rintnetwork/front-end/src/content/glossary/index.md

 ### rollups {#rollups}

 A type of [layer 2](#layer-2) scaling solution that batches multiple transactions and submits them to [the ethereum main chain](#mainnet) in a single transaction.
 This allows for reductions in [gas](#gas) costs and increases in [transaction](#transaction) throughput.
-There are Optimistic and Zero-knowledge rollups which use different security mrntods to offer these scalability gains.
+There are Optimistic and Zero-knowledge rollups which use different security mreyods to offer these scalability gains.

 <DocLink to="/developers/docs/scaling/layer-2-rollups/" title="Rollups" />